jaokim/jaokim.github.io/_posts/amiga/2025-10-27-threading-water.md

 }
 ```

-If we compile and execute this, we can with the `XRegs` see what that `r9` register holds.
+If we compile and execute this, we can with `XRegs` see what that `r9` register holds.

 <br>
   <p align="center">